nash90/geino-saas/docs/client-feature-list.md

 - As any user, when I click a date on the calendar,
 - I can see the task list for the project for that day on the right side
 - As any user, when I click a task in task list,
-- I can see the task in task board (model as per current ui design)
+- I can see the task in task board (task detail model as in taskboard)